BACK TO CONTENTS

 This copper breather tube, steel ball valve and the brass nipples are not very obvious in the spare parts list.
 It is listed under Transmission as "Crankcase breather, complete with Pipe" part no. 9531.
 It would be more appropriate in the Engine section!

-The Maintenance and Instruction manuals do refer to a valve, without any further description of the configuration.
+The Maintenance and Instruction manuals do refer to a valve, without any further description of the configuration and working.

-Over time when engines wear and more pressure develops due to gasses bypassing the piston this breathing system becomes more important.
+Over time when engines wear and more pressure develops due to gasses bypassing the piston this breathing system becomes more important (also less adequate).

 At the same time wear occurs on the screw in the valve reducing the available aperture for the air to blow through.
 The steel ball hammers into the brass and deforms the screw end, which will therefore reduce the possibility for breathing while you actually would need more.
 This will likely result in a leaking engine at all kinds of places.